droosma/blog/content/post/practical-approaches-database-testing-testcontainers/index.md

 }
 ```

-We start by creating a `PostgreSQLFixtureCollection` class that implements the `ICollectionFixture<T>` interface.
-We mark it with the `CollectionDefinition` attribute a marker used by xUnit to identify which shared context to use for a test class.
-We also disable parallelization, as we don't want tests that use the same shared context to run in parallel, as this will cause the isolation issue we experienced.
+We begin by defining a `PostgreSQLFixtureCollection` class, implementing the `ICollectionFixture<T>` interface.
+It's annotated with the `CollectionDefinition` attribute, which xUnit uses to identify the shared context for test classes.
+To ensure tests within this shared context do not run in parallel—thus avoiding isolation problems—we disable parallelization with this attribute.
+This setup is crucial for maintaining test integrity by preventing concurrent execution that could lead to interference among tests sharing the same database instance.

-Next we change the `PostgresUsersTests` class one more time to the following.
+Finally, we adjust the `PostgresUsersTests` class:

 ```csharp
 [Collection(nameof(PostgreSQLFixtureCollection))]